oracle-livelabs/security/accessgovernance-getting-started/desktop-ag-instance/desktop-instance-setup.md

     ![OIG Identity Roles and Access Policies](images/user-approle-list.png)

-    * *LiveLab* has been assigned with the *AG Administrator* application role.
+    * *LiveLab User* has been assigned with the *AG Administrator* application role.
 You can now close the window.

     * Similarly assign the *Livelab user* with the role *AG Campaign Administrator*